-At our church (Community of Faith) we strive to connect people to God and connect people to others who will then in turn connect people to God and connect people to others.
+At our church (Hope City) we strive to connect people to God and connect people to others who will then in turn connect people to God and connect people to others.
 Groups is one of our three core pathways to accomplish this.
 (The other two pathways are to serve -volunteering on campus, and missions – both local and international.)
 Groups has a secondary purpose written deep into the thread of that same DNA.
 That purpose is to move people toward spiritual growth.
 The word encourage in the greek means to “stimulate growth.”
 We desire to move people from visitor to attender, from attender to connected, from connected to community, from community to disciple, and from disciple to ministry.

 “But encourage one another daily, as long as it is called ‘Today,’ so that none of you may be hardened by sin’s deceitfulness.”
 (Hebrews 3:13)

 There is a similar word that Paul uses often in his letters to the church, the word edification.
 It is a metaphor referring to spiritual growth.
 This word in the original Greek goes deeper and means “to increase the potential of someone with a focus on the process involved.”
 Edification is not focused on the outcome, but rather the process that brings about the reaching of one’s potential.